arend-lang/site/src/documentation/tutorial/PartI/idtype.md

 # Symmetry, transitivity, Leibniz principle

-First of all, we show that the identity type satisfies some basic properties of equality: it is equivalence relation and it satisfies the Leibniz principle.
+First of all, we show that the identity type satisfies some basic properties of equality: it is an equivalence relation and it satisfies the Leibniz principle.

 The Leibniz principle says that if {%ard%}a{%endard%} and {%ard%}a'{%endard%} satisfy the same properties, then they are